GSA/digitalgov.gov/content/communities/user-experience.md

 slug: user-experience
 date: 2014-01-13 2:35:36 -0400
 title: "Join the User Experience Community"
+summary: "Create better user-centered products for the public."

 deck: Share and learn with user experience and design practitioners.

 # Redirects: enter the path of the URL that you want redirected to this page